bkesterbyld/maroon-potato/src/pages/index.md

         subtitle: ''
         content: >
           Ship quickly, incorporate changing customer requirements, and outmaneuver competitors.
-Engineers also love using Above as it eliminates hundreds of low-level DB tasks and allows them to focus on solution design and avoiding technical debt.
+Development teams love using Above as it eliminates hundreds of low-level DB tasks and allows them to focus on solution design and avoiding technical debt.
         actions: []
         image: images/charming-thyme.png
         media_position: left